otifsolutions/aclmenu/README.md

     - The `is` method allows to verify that the incoming request path matches a given pattern.
 + If there is no submenu item then menu item is activated after comparison on the base of request.
 + If any menu item has submenu item, it will be opened after comparison on the bases of request.
-+ For each menuitem if user has permission to access, the loop starts and each submenu item is activated.
++ If user has permission to access each menuitem, the loop starts and each submenu item is activated.

 ```html
   <ul class="navigation navigation-main" id="main-menu-navigation" data-menu="menu-navigation">